EDWARD D. SCHULTHEIS, P.E.

 PROFESSIONAL EXPERIENCE:

-President & Owner, Schultek Engineering & Technology, Inc., August 1997 - present.
+Engineering & Technology, Inc., August 1997 - present.

-Services: Mechanical engineering and manufacturing consulting.
-Project Management.
+Mechanical engineering and manufacturing consulting.

 .
 Design, development, test, and manufacture.
-ProEngineer (4000+ hrs.), SolidWorks (200+ hrs.) and MathCAD.
+ProEngineer (4000+ hrs.), SolidWorks (200+ hrs.) and

-Industries: Consumer products, electronics, medical, semiconductor manufacturing equipment & industrial.
+medical, semiconductor manufacturing equipment & industrial.

 Partial Client List: